 Your immune system continually works to defend and protect your body from viruses, diseases, and infections.
 It is a complex system that primarily depends on a healthy lifestyle and proper nutrition to function effectively.

 Here are 10 immunity boosting foods that you need to include in your daily diet and eating habits:

-These are live microorganisms which act as the first line of defense against external threats in your gut and protects others organs in our body.
-Foods like sauerkraut, miso, yogurt and kombucha are rich in probiotics.
+These are live microorganisms that act as the first line of defense against external threats in your gut and protect other organs in your body.
+Foods like sauerkraut, miso, yogurt, and kombucha are rich in probiotics.

-Want to improve your gut health?
 Read How To Heal Your Gut: Habits That Improve Your Gut Health

 Moreover, multiple studies have shown that “Probiotics may provide novel approaches for both disease prevention and treatment.”
 Another recent 2019 study revealed that “Probiotic bacteria, their cell walls or probiotic fermented milk have significant effects on the functionality of the mucosal and systemic immune systems through the activation of multiple immune mechanisms.”

 As I said earlier, chicken soup is one of the most beneficial immunity boosting foods.
-In fact, according to an article in Healthline, it protects us from diseases to begin with.
+In fact, according to an article in Healthline, it protects us from diseases, to begin with.
 The post, medically reviewed by Katherine Marengo, LDN, RD, states “Poultry, such as chicken and turkey, is high in vitamin B-6.
 About 3 ounces of light turkey or chicken meat contains 40 to 50 percent of your daily recommended amount of B-6.”

 Broth or stock, prepared by boiling bones, consists of nutrients like chondroitin and gelatin which help in improving immunity and gut health.

-Can protein make you healthier?
 Read Foods That Boost Testosterone Level

 3. Oily fish